-Under the draft rule, more parties would be required to provide information for the Bulletin Board to AEMO.
-These parties would incur costs to comply with these new requirements.
-Further, participants that are already providing information for the Bulletin Board may be required to provide additional information under the draft rule.
+Under the final rule, more parties will be required to provide information for the Bulletin Board to AEMO.
+These parties will incur costs to comply with these new requirements.
+Further, participants that are already providing information for the Bulletin Board may be required to provide additional information under the final rule.
 This may result in increased administrative and compliance costs for these participants.